rajvanshipradeep15/tracardi-api/docs_new/docs/installation/dependencies/docker/pulsar.md

     This docker does not have any storage volume attached to it so when stopped all the data will be lost.

+!!!
+Notice

+    Last tested version of apache pulsar is: version 3.1.0.

 Please see the Apache Pulsar Documentation for proper installation.